bigchaindb/BEPs/3/README.md

 ### Security impact
-The current implementation is insecure i.e. any user who gains access to a given node can modify its validators.
-This node could effectively be considered byzantine and the network can tolerate (<1/3) byzantine nodes.
+The current implementation is somewhat insecure because anyone who gains access to a node can modify its local list of validators.
+However, unless >2/3 of the nodes make the same change, it won't take effect.

-### Performance impact
-N/A

-### End user impact
-N/A

-### Deployment impact
-N/A

 ### Documentation impact
 The new api introduced should be documented along with its current state of security.